|Title:||Joel E. Smilow, Class of 1954 Head Coach|

 Jones graduated from Albany in 1986 with a bachelor’s degree in communications and in 1995 earned his master’s in educational administration.
 As a player at Albany, Jones was captain of the freshman team and was selected as the team’s Freshman of the Year.
 He played for and coached with the legendary Dr. Richard Sauers, one of only seven collegiate coaches to win more than 700 games.

-Jones is an active member of several organizations, including the National Association of Basketball Coaches, the New York State Basketball Coaches Association and the Black Coaches Association.
+Jones is an active member of several organizations, including the National Association of Basketball Coaches and the Black Coaches Association.

 Before entering the coaching profession, Jones served as an executive account manager at NCR Corporation in Albany, N.Y., where he managed a $1.5 million sales territory.